RetroAchievements/rcheevos/README.md

 void rc_reset_trigger(rc_trigger_t* self);
 ```

-### rc_term_t
+### `rc_term_t`

 A term is the leaf node of expressions used to compute values from operands.
-A term is evaluated by multipling its two operands. `invert` is used to invert the bits of the second operand of the term, when the unary operator `~` is used.
+A term is evaluated by multiplying its two operands. `invert` is used to invert the bits of the second operand of the term, when the unary operator `~` is used.

 ```c
 typedef struct rc_term_t rc_term_t;